climateclock/climate-clock-kit/instructions/instructions.md

 - Plug the internet-connected ethernet cable into your CLIMATECLOCK, then plug in the power supply.
 The clock should take 15-20 seconds to boot.

 ![](makerkit/E_1.jpg)

+---

+##### This document is an open source work-in-progress.
+Please direct contributions to our [github project](https://github.com/BeautifulTrouble/climate-clock-kit)!